jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 *May 2020*
 Fiction for a world being taken over by a daemon invoked upon the death of a games company founder.
 An eye into the importance of digital security.

+### Freedom, Daniel Suarez
+*June 2020*
+Sequel to Daemon.
+Unfortunately not as good as the first; felt lacklustre throughout and insufficiently interesting to be a page-turner.

 ### Black Hawk Down, Mark Bowden
 *May 2020*
 Other than my initial misconceptions that Black Hawk Down was just a film, this was a really great story.